skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Skeeve visits the Magistrate Witman, who is a stout old Halfling.
 Skeeve asks if there are have been any attacks on the town by undead.
-Whitman is amused by this, and makes it plain that this town sees little in the way of excitment.
+Whitman is amused by this, and makes it plain that this town sees little in the way of excitement.
 Skeeve also tries to see if perhaps Garret came through here.
 He asks carefully if a lone human, a young adult male, has passed this way.
 The Magistrate hasn't seen anyone like that lately.
 Lone travelers are rare these days, and a young